m7a/bo-maxbupst/READMEx.md

-risks by being based on formats that can be decoded by combining multiple third-party tools (aescrypt, cpio, xz) for restoring the backup contents although the restoration process may be slow and slightly off (in that restored data can contain files that were deleted from the original data).
+risks by being based on formats that can be decoded by combining multiple third-party tools (aescrypt, cpio, xz) for restoring the backup contents although the restoration process may be slow and slightly off (in that restored data can contain files that were deleted in a recent backup).

 For using any of the more modern alternatives like Bupstash it seems it would be best if there were multiple ways to restore a backup, too.
 To achieve this,